zionsg/getmail/README.md

       i.e. [trust no one](https://en.wikipedia.org/wiki/Trust_no_one_(Internet_security)).
     + Adherence to [PSR (PHP Standards Recommendations)](https://www.php-fig.org/psr/) wherever applicable.
-    + Conformance to [The Twelve-Factor App](https://12factor.net/) as much as possible, especially with regards to config.
+    + Conformance to [The Twelve-Factor App](https://12factor.net/) as much as possible, especially with regards to config and logging.
     + Constructor dependency injection.
 All dependencies should be passed in via the constructor, instead of retrieving indirectly from instance objects or static classes/methods.
 In this regard, the application config